Meteorology: Observation networks and weather forecasting

 This data could be used to produce maps of the state of the atmosphere for a region near the Earth's surface and to study how these states evolved through time.
 To make frequent weather forecasts based on these data required a reliable network of observations, but it was not until 1849 that the Smithsonian Institution began to establish an observation network across the United States under the leadership of Joseph Henry.
 Similar observation networks were established in Europe at this time.
-The Reverend William Clement Ley was key in understanding of cirrus clouds and early understandings of Jet Streams.
-Charles Kenneth Mackinnon Douglas, known as 'CKM' Douglas read Ley's papers after his death and carried on the early study of weather systems.
+The Reverend William Clement Ley was key in understanding of cirrus clouds and early understandings of jet streams.
+Charles Kenneth Mackinnon Douglas, known as 'CKM' Douglas, read Ley's papers after his death and carried on the early study of weather systems.

-Nineteenth century researchers in meteorology were drawn from military or medical backgrounds, rather than trained as dedicated scientists.
+19th-century researchers in meteorology were drawn from military or medical backgrounds, rather than trained as dedicated scientists.
 In 1854, the United Kingdom government appointed Robert FitzRoy to the new office of Meteorological Statist to the Board of Trade with the task of gathering weather observations at sea.
 FitzRoy's office became the United Kingdom Meteorological Office in 1854, the second oldest national meteorological service in the world (the Central Institution for Meteorology and Geodynamics (ZAMG) in Austria was founded in 1851 and is the oldest weather service in the world).
 The first daily weather forecasts made by FitzRoy's Office were published in The Times newspaper in 1860.
 The following year a system was introduced of hoisting storm warning cones at principal ports when a gale was expected.

 FitzRoy coined the term "weather forecast" and tried to separate scientific approaches from prophetic ones.

 Over the next 50 years, many countries established national meteorological services.
 The India Meteorological Department (1875) was established to follow tropical cyclone and monsoon.
 The Finnish Meteorological Central Office (1881) was formed from part of Magnetic Observatory of Helsinki University.
 Japan's Tokyo Meteorological Observatory, the forerunner of the Japan Meteorological Agency, began constructing surface weather maps in 1883.
 The United States Weather Bureau (1890) was established under the United States Department of Agriculture.
 The Australian Bureau of Meteorology (1906) was established by a Meteorology Act to unify existing state meteorological services.